The Learning Community

 How Should We Read the Horrible Bits in the Bible?

-She will be exploring what we are to make of stories of a vengeful and destructive God, and of Jesus’ more violent, dismissive parables and sayings.
+We explore what we are to make of stories of a vengeful and destructive God, and of Jesus’ more violent, dismissive parables and sayings.

 Forgivable?